 Once you sign up you’ll be impressed by how quickly you can get your one-page website “story” completed and online.

-For users who don’t want to handle their own hosting, you’ll also be happy to hear that the site you created through the builder is hosted through Adobe.
+For users who don’t want to handle their own hosting, you’ll also be happy to hear that the site you created through the builder is hosted by Adobe.

 Can Build Unique Web Projects Quickly